 Bosnian Muslim Nedžad Avdić incredibly escaped death at the hands of Bosnian Serb forces 21 years ago, aged just 17, and is coming to Britain to tell his story.
 When Srebrenica fell and the town was besieged by the Serb militia, Nedžad, his father and uncle fled along with 15,000 others in what became known as “the Death March”.
 They were captured along the way and taken to a mass execution site.
 Nedžad was one of only two people who survived, lying among dead bodies until the soldiers left and then crawling through the woods.

-The visit has been organised by UK charity Remembering Srebrenica and is supported by Wellington College who are hosting several events.
-They hope to reach at least 500 young people in this visit and create lasting links with the schools involved, with 7 events taking place across 4 days.
+The visit has been organised by UK charity Remembering Srebrenica and is supported by Wellington College who are hosting several community action events.
+They hope to reach at least 500 young people in this visit and create lasting links with the schools involved, with 7 community action events taking place across 4 days.

 Nedžad will recount his experiences of the genocide and will be joined by Resad Trbonja, who survived the siege of Sarajevo and will share his experiences of the war as well as talking about what people in this country can learn from events in Bosnia.